slcs-jsc/mptrac/README.md

 ### Installation

-Start by downloading the latest or one of the previous [MPTRAC releases on GitHub](https://github.com/slcs-jsc/mptrac/releases).
+Start by downloading the latest or one of the previous [MPTRAC releases](https://github.com/slcs-jsc/mptrac/releases).
 Unzip the release file:

     unzip mptrac-x.y.zip

-Alternatively, you can get the latest development version of the software from the GitHub repository:
+Alternatively, you can get the development version of the software from the GitHub repository:

     git clone https://github.com/slcs-jsc/mptrac.git